 As a website in progress this will be updated with further details on a continual basis.
-The present skeletal form of mostly film titles will soon be complemented by more analytical contributions.
 Although the language of the website is English, bloggers are more than welcome to write their entries in German.
 And suggestions as to which other films could be included in any of the categories are more than welcome, particularly in the areas of African, indigenous, Islamic and lesbian filmmaking.

 i/ Film Titles are then followed (in brackets) by the production country, year of release, sometimes the genre, the director, and the actress/actor who played the painter.